INTERVIEW BY MARKO SYRJALA

-Anita Chellamah: I really respect what it’s about and how you can use it as a tool, and I can’t knock it anymore because I know, for instance, this interview is great, And this has happened through that.
+Anita Chellamah: I respect what it’s about and how you can use it as a tool, and I can’t knock it anymore because I know, for instance, this interview is great, And this has happened through that.
 Really.
 So, without the Internet, I wouldn’t be in contact with Timo again.
 I did lose connections with everybody apart from Terry.
-I lost my contacts with so many people from then because of my life, as I said, it took a very different turn, and I pulled away from many things for quite a while.
+I lost touch with so many people from then because of my life, as I said, it took a very different turn, and I pulled away from many things for quite a while.
 I went on a totally different path.
-And so, to actually get back in contact with people, I think it’s great.
+And so, to get back in contact with people, I think it’s great.
 Because if it weren’t for Facebook and the Internet, I wouldn’t have been, because we’d have all been living in different places and don’t know how to contact each other?

 Anita Chellamah: That’s true.
 We were laughing about it because I said, “I’m thinking of going back.”
 Because we see each other, we live quite near, not far from each other as well.
 And so when I said, “I’m thinking of making music again,” he was a bit amazed.
 When he started doing stuff again, like The Crunch, I remember when he was doing the book.
-Because that was weird, that was really strange as well, because Terry had been around, we had been hanging out a lot.
+Because that was weird, that was strange as well, because Terry had been around, we had been hanging out a lot.
 My husband, my son and Terry, and myself we were always sort of hanging out together.
-Then the next day we were going over for dinner, I think it is kind of what we were going over.
+Then the next day, we were going over for dinner.
+I think it is kind of what we were going over.
 Sulo Karlsson was also there, as he was writing a book and interviewed Terry.
 But anyway, Terry said, “By the way, I’m doing this music thing.
 Do you want to sing?”
 I went, “Yeah.
 That would be great”.
 He went, “What are you singing?”
 So, I said, “Okay.
 What about “100 Degrees in the Shade”?”
 He said, “Okay.”
 So, I went to over his house, and he had wooden spoons because he didn’t have drums or maybe he chose to use wooden spoons.
 Sulo (lead singer of Diamond Dogs and The Crunch) played guitar.
 And so, we did “100 Degrees in The Shade,” And then the next thing they set about, I think then the idea of the Crunch came because of the people led into.
 But I just thought, isn’t it how things happen.